Auto Know It is reader supported. When you buy something through a link on our site, we may earn an affiliate commission at no extra cost to you.

 Now is the time to move out of the home and grab specialty wipes from a store if you don’t have any of the items mentioned above.

-You can keep the packet of these wipes in your car, they are perfect to be used on the go.
-They are made of biodegradable compostable bamboo material and thus very easy on the environment.
+Keep the packet of these wipes in your car, they are perfect to be used on the go.
+Car wipes are biodegradable and compostable bamboo material and thus very easy on the environment.

-The solution in which the wipes are soaked neutralizes the acid in the bird’s poop and makes it easy to be wiped off immediately.
+The solution in which the wipes are soaked will neutralize the acid in the bird’s poop and makes it easy to be wiped off immediately.

-The absolutely jaw-dropping and multipurpose WD-40 solution can also help you clean the car poop.
+The absolutely jaw-dropping and multipurpose WD-40 solution can also help you remove bird poop from your car.
 Just spray WD-40 liquid on the bird poop, and let it soften and break down the etching.
 You can use any wipe or cloth to remove the feces from the car surface later.

 Car Detailer Spray